by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 Australia: An 18-year-old fugitive responded to an August 24, 2016 Facebook post that displayed her mugshot with a request to use a better photo, which she provided.
 A TV station shared a post from local police calling for Amy Sharp’s arrest that included her booking photo.
 Sharp commented from her own Facebook account and politely asked the station to use a different picture.
 She wrote, “Can you use this photo, please and thank you.
 Yours Truly, Amy Sharp xx.”
 In January 2016, an American fugitive from Ohio, Donald “Chip” Pugh, offered police a selfie to use instead of his mugshot, saying it was a “better photo.”

-California: On July 5, 2016, a group of about two dozen protestors gathered in the town of Mountain View to voice ...
+California: On July 5, 2016, a group of about two dozen protestors gathered in the town of Mountain View to voice their objections ...